Mikejo5000/vsts-docs-pr/docs/tfvc/day-life-alm-developer-write-new-code-user-story.md

             }

 >**Tip:**
 >For this function, Peter is using Test First Development, in which he first writes the unit test for a feature, and then writes code that satisfies the test.
 In other cases, he finds that this practice is not realistic, so instead, he writes the tests after he writes the code.
-But he considers it very important to write unit tests—whether before or after the code—because they keep the code stable.
+But he considers it very important to write unit tests-whether before or after the code-because they keep the code stable.

 ## Red, Green, Refactor...

-Peter follows a cycle in which he repeatedly writes a test and confirms that it fails, writes code to make the test pass, and then considers refactoring—that is, improving the code without changing the tests.
+Peter follows a cycle in which he repeatedly writes a test and confirms that it fails, writes code to make the test pass, and then considers refactoring-that is, improving the code without changing the tests.

 ### Red